thaisperezz/plant-humanities-summerprogram/session-2/README.md

 	   start="18"
 	   caption="This is a video detailing how to harvest *Camellia Sinensus*.">

 Here is a primary source.
-I am just gonna try this because it didn't work before.This is a separate primary source called *Delle navigationi et viaggi* by Giovanni Battista Ramusio.
+I am just gonna try this because it didn't work before.
+This is a separate primary source called *Delle navigationi et viaggi* by Giovanni Battista Ramusio.
 <param ve-iframe
 	   src="https://archive.org/details/secundovolumedel00ramu/page/n37/">